romanpauk/dingo/docs/architecture/README.md

 Read these pages in order for the full picture:

+- [Containers](containers.md): the public entry points, include layout, and how runtime, static, and hybrid containers relate.
 - [Overview](overview.md): the main data flow and the key owners.
 - [Registration And Resolution](registration-and-resolution.md): the runtime
   path from `register_type<...>()` to `resolve<T>()`.